ibm-cloud-docs/vpc/vpn-onprem-cisco.md

 * Make sure the public IP address for Cisco ASAv is configured directly on the ASAv.
 Use `crypto isakmp identity address` to ensure the Cisco ASAv uses the public IP address of the interface as its identity.

-   This global setting applies to all connections on the Cisco device, so if you need to maintain multiple connections, set `crypto isakmp identity auto` instead, to ensure the Cisco device automatically determines the identity by connection type.
+   This global setting applies to all connections on the Cisco device, so if you need to maintain multiple connections, set `crypto isakmp identity auto` instead, to ensure that the Cisco device automatically determines the identity by connection type.

 * Define the Phase 1 parameters that the Cisco ASAv VPN requires to authenticate {{site.data.keyword.vpn_vpc_short}} and establish a secure connection.
 * Define the Phase 2 parameters that the Cisco ASAv VPN requires to create a VPN tunnel with {{site.data.keyword.vpn_vpc_short}}.

 Create an IKE version 2 proposal object.
 IKEv2 proposal objects contain the parameters that are required for creating IKEv2 proposals when you define remote access and site-to-site VPN policies.
 IKE is a key management protocol that facilitates the management of IPsec-based communications.
-It is used to authenticate IPsec peers, negotiate and distribute IPsec encryption keys, and automatically establish IPsec security associations (SAs).
+It is used to authenticate IPsec peers, negotiate and distribute IPsec encryption keys, and automatically establish IPsec SAs.

 In this block, the following parameters are set as an example.
-You could choose other parameters according to your company's security policy.
-And make sure to use identical parameters on IBM VPN gateway and ASAv:
+You can choose other parameters according to your company's security policy; however, make sure to use identical parameters on IBM VPN gateway and ASAv.

-* **Encryption algorithm** - Set to AES-256 for this example.
+* **Encryption algorithm** - Set to `AES-256` for this example.
-* **Integrity algorithm** - Set to sha256 for this example.
+* **Integrity algorithm** - Set to `sha256` for this example.
 * **Diffie-Hellman group** - IPsec uses the Diffie-Hellman algorithm to generate the initial encryption key between the peers.
-In this example, it is set to group 19.
+In this example, it is set to group `19`.
 * **Pseudo-Random Function (PRF)** - IKEv2 requires a separate method that is used as the algorithm to derive keying material and hashing operations that are required for the IKEv2 tunnel encryption.
-This is referred to as the pseudo-random function and is set to sha256.
+This is referred to as the pseudo-random function and is set to `sha256`.
-* **SA Lifetime** - Set the lifetime of the security associations (after which time a reconnection occurs) to 36,000 seconds.
+* **SA Lifetime** - Set the lifetime of the security associations (after which time a reconnection occurs) to `86,400` seconds.

 ```sh
 crypto ikev2 policy 100